-Fixed Frequency PWM Control
+Fixed-Frequency PWM Control

-The TPS54040 uses an adjustable fixed frequency, peak current mode control.
+The TPS54240-Q1 uses an adjustable fixed-frequency, peak-current-mode control.
 The output voltage is compared through external resistors on the VSENSE pin to an internal voltage reference by an error amplifier which drives the COMP pin.
-An internal oscillator initiates the turn on of the high side power switch.
-The error amplifier output is compared to the high side power switch current.
-When the power switch current reaches the level set by the COMP voltage, the power switch is turned off.
-The COMP pin voltage will increase and decrease as the output current increases and decreases.
+An internal oscillator initiates the turnon of the high-side power switch.
+The error amplifier output is compared to the high-side power-switch current.
+When the power-switch current reaches the level set by the COMP voltage, the power switch is turned off.
+The COMP pin voltage increases and decreases as the output current increases and decreases.
 The device implements a current limit by clamping the COMP pin voltage to a maximum level.
-The Eco-ModeTM is implemented with a minimum clamp on the COMP pin.
+The Eco-modeTM control scheme is implemented with a minimum clamp on the COMP pin.